Architecture

 Everything below runs inside a single AgentServer process started by openagent serve.
 The server owns the lifecycle of the agent, MCP pool, scheduler, and any bridges; nothing runs as a separate daemon.

 Each box expands into its own section below.
-The later diagrams zoom in on what SmartRouter does (§3), how the MCP pool is built (§4), how the vault is accessed (§5), how the scheduler drives tasks and Dream Mode (§6), and where state lives (§8).
+The later diagrams zoom in on what SmartRouter does (§3), how the MCP pool is built (§4), how the vault is accessed (§5), how the scheduler drives tasks and Dream Mode (§6), how the network layer operates (§7), and where state lives (§8).
 The Gateway itself has its own dedicated page.

 2. Message flow

 A chat turn arrives at the Gateway, gets queued per client, and lands in Agent.run().
-The agent hands generation to SmartRouter, which either delegates to Agno (which runs its own tool loop against the pool) or to Claude CLI (which spawns a subprocess with the same MCP pool wired in).
+The agent hands generation to SmartRouter, which dispatches to the chosen model's framework.
+Today that is always the api-based framework, whose native runtime runs its own tool loop against the pool.

 OpenAgent is model-agnostic because SmartRouter is the only thing the agent talks to.
 It owns three responsibilities on every turn: